Tinença de Benifassà: Geography

-One of the main products of the area is good-quality honey, commercialized as Mel de la Tinença de Benifassà.
+One of the main products of the area is good-quality honey, commercialised as Mel de la Tinença de Benifassà.

-The ranges of this sparsely-populated mountain area have the most important forested zone of the region.
+The ranges of this sparsely populated mountain area have the most important forested zone of the region.
 Thus the area of the Tinença de Benifassà together with the neighboring Serra del Turmell and Serra de Vallivana mountain chains was declared a Site of Community Importance by the European Union under the name Tinença de Benifassà, Turmell i Vallivana.

 History

 The area was conquered by the saracens in 1230 and was administered by the Principality of Catalonia between 1260 and 1262 along with Vallibona and Rossell.

 La Tinença de Benifassà was documented as a comarca in the map Comarques naturals del Regne de València made by Emili Beüt in 1934.
 Most of the villages in the historical comarca have become very depopulated in recent decades owing to the abandonment of traditional agricultural practices by the local youth and the lifestyle changes that swept over rural Spain during the second half of the 20th century.

 The Generalitat Valenciana administration declared the whole area of the historical comarca a Natural Park under the name Parc Natural de la Tinença de Benifassà in May 2006.